 Link to an existing space

-Go to the sidebar and choose Knowledge base > Link existing space:
+- Go to Knowledge base (sidebar) > Link existing space.

 Link to a new space